 Don’t Delay Stroke Treatment

-A study by the UPMC Stroke Institute found that the number of people going to the hospital for stroke treatment is down 40% since the coronavirus pandemic began compared to previous years.
+A study by the UPMC Stroke Institute found that the number of people going to the hospital for stroke treatment was down 40% since the COVID-19 pandemic began compared to previous years.

-Even when stay-at-home orders are in place due to COVID-19, doctors say patients should seek immediate care if they suspect they are having a stroke.
+Doctors say patients should seek immediate care if they suspect they are having a stroke — every second counts.

 How Can You BE FAST?